Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Antibiotics also give bacteria a chance to become more resistant to them.
+Using antibiotics too often also gives bacteria a chance to become more resistant to them.
 This can make future infections harder to treat.
 That means that antibiotics might not work when you really need them.
-Antibiotic resistance has become a serious problem in the U.S., and it is getting worse.

-Antibiotics are among the most frequently prescribed drugs in the U.S. The CDC estimates that as much as 50 percent of prescriptions for antibiotics are unnecessary or were the wrong treatment.
-If your doctor prescribes an antibiotic, it’s a good idea to ask questions and make sure you really need it.
+Antibiotic resistance has become a serious problem.
+Antibiotics are among the most prescribed drugs in the U.S. The CDC estimates that at least 28 percent of prescriptions for antibiotics are not needed or were the wrong treatment.

 You may need an antibiotic for: